Corn Gluten Meal

 Take action if over 1.2

 Signs of Renal Disease in Pets

 Beginning with increased water consumption and urination.
 The body will attempt to expel toxins.
-After a while, the pet cannot consume enough water to expel the increasing toxins
+After a while, the pet cannot consume enough water to expel the increasing toxins, this leads to;

 Loss of energy and no interest in play